 Frank was criticized for defending Fannie Mae and Freddie Mac.
 For that reason, some blame him for the subprime mortgage crisis.
-The true cause was banks' overreliance on derivatives.
-For more, see What Caused the Subprime Mortgage Crisis?
+In a 2012 interview, Frank said the true cause was banks' overreliance on derivatives.

 Frank tried to decrease military spending.
 He argued that federal funds are better spent rebuilding infrastructure at home.
 It must be done to reduce the deficit and U.S. debt.

 He has long been an advocate of limits on executive compensation.